Grid2op/lightsim2grid/README.md

 And this is it.
 Lightsim will be able to use this linear solver.

 Be carefull though, you require a license file in order to use it.
 As of now, the best way is to copy paste the license file at the same location that the one you execute python from (*ie* you need to copy paste it each time).
-We will try to find another solution.

 ### (optional) customization of the installation